okdistribute/datpy/README.md

 This is a client in python for [Dat](https://dat-data.com).
 There are functions to interact with the REST api as well as local hooks.
 It integrates easily with [pandas](http://pandas.pydata.org).

-Goodbye, pickles and csv files.
+Hello, collaboration.

 ## What is Dat?

 Dat is a open data project designed to make data more accessible:

 * Track incremental changes made in datasets
-* Designed to work with big data
+* Provide a REST api to share your data
-* Streaming feature to provide
+* Designed to work with all data: big and small

 Read the [docs](https://github.com/maxogden/dat) to learn more about Dat.